 \section{Introduction}

-The rapid development of Large Language Models (LLMs), has enabled multi-agent simulations of human societal activities across diverse scales and domains \citep{Gao2024LLMAgentSurvey}.
+The rapid development of Large Language Models (LLMs) has enabled multi-agent simulations of human societal activities across diverse scales and domains \citep{Gao2024LLMAgentSurvey}.
 In these settings, autonomous LLM-powered agents interact with each other and with their environment.
-Existing work has examined not only general social simulacra \citep{park2023generativeagentsinteractivesimulacra, huang2025adasocietyadaptiveenvironmentsocial, piao2025agentsocietylargescalesimulationllmdriven}, but also domain-specific applications such as public administration crisis \citep{xiao2023simulatingpublicadministrationcrisis}, health policy~\citep{hou2025societygenerativeagentssimulate} or deduction game~\citep{xu2025languageagentsreinforcementlearning}.
-While these work demonstrate the social simulation capabilities of LLM-driven agents, we focus on their application to the \textbf{simulation and evaluation of urban-style economic activities}.
+Existing work has examined not only general social simulacra \citep{park2023generativeagentsinteractivesimulacra, huang2025adasocietyadaptiveenvironmentsocial, piao2025agentsocietylargescalesimulationllmdriven}, but also domain-specific applications such as public administration crisis \citep{xiao2023simulatingpublicadministrationcrisis}, health policy~\citep{hou2025societygenerativeagentssimulate}, or deduction game~\citep{xu2025languageagentsreinforcementlearning}.
+While these works demonstrate the social simulation capabilities of LLM-driven agents, we focus on their application to the simulation and evaluation of urban-style economic activities.

-For the past two decades, the Dynamic Stochastic General Equilibrium (DSGE) framework has been the predominant paradigm for studying aggregate economic behavior \citep{Blanchard2009StateOfMacro, Glandon2023MacroeconomicResearch}.
-While mathematically elegant, DSGE models the economy with fully rational agents solving explicit optimization problems in equilibrium, which restricts heterogeneity and richer behavioral dynamics \citep{Sergi2018DSGE, Vines2020RebuildingMacroII, Storm2021CordonConformity}. agent-based models (ABMs) offer a bottom-up alternative that accommodates heterogeneity but typically rely on hand-crafted decision rules \citep{Dilaver2018AgentBased}.
-Advancing the ABM tradition with recent developments in LLMs, we propose \textbf{SimCity}, a multi-agent macroeconomic simulation framework that enables flexible, adaptive behavior with transparent natural language reasoning, and a virtual city environment that provides spatial context.
+For the past two decades, dynamic stochastic general equilibrium (DSGE) models have been the predominant paradigm for studying aggregate economic behavior \citep{Blanchard2009StateOfMacro, Glandon2023MacroeconomicResearch}.
+While mathematically elegant, DSGE relies on the assumption of simplified representative agents solving explicit optimization problems, which restricts heterogeneity and richer behavioral dynamics \citep{Sergi2018DSGE, Vines2020RebuildingMacroII, Storm2021CordonConformity}.
+Agent-based models (ABMs) offer a bottom-up alternative that accommodates heterogeneity but typically rely on hand-crafted decision or learning rules \citep{Dilaver2018AgentBased}.
+Advancing the ABM tradition with recent developments in LLMs, we propose \textbf{SimCity}, a multi-agent macroeconomic simulation framework that enables flexible, adaptive behavior with transparent natural language reasoning, and a virtual city environment.